dopplegangerK/2d-particle-system/README.md

 ####Windows:
 Use the .sln file that is generated to build the solution, then make sure you build the INSTALL project (you may need to do this explicitly).
 This will create an `install` directory in the project's root directory and copy the built files there.

+Note: Be sure to copy the .dll files needed for SDL into the `install/bin` directory (Apart from the .dll's with the same name as the libraries, you'll need libfreetype-6.dll, zlib1.dll, and libpng16-16.dll).

 ####Linux:
 After running cmake (command above), run `make`, `make install`.